kubesphere/website/content/en/docs/toolbox/auditing-operating.md

     macro: ObjectRef.Resource="pods"
 ```

- > `Macro` can bu used in rules or other macros like ${pod} or ${alerting-rule.pod}.
-The difference between these two methods is, ${pod} only can be used in the CRD Rule `alerting-rule`, ${alerting-rule.pod} can be used in all CRD Rule.
-It is also applied to lists and alias.
+> `Macro` can be used in rules or other macros like ${pod} or ${alerting-rule.pod}.
+The difference between these two methods is that ${pod} only can be used in the CRD Rule `alerting-rule`, while ${alerting-rule.pod} can be used in all CRD Rules.
+It also applies to lists and alias.

 #### List

-`List` is collections of items that can be included in rules, macros, or other lists.
+A `list` is a collection of items that can be included in rules, macros, or other lists.
 Unlike rules and macros, lists cannot be parsed as filtering expressions.
-Here¡¯s an example of a list.
+Here is an example of a list.

 ```
 apiVersion: auditing.kubesphere.io/v1alpha1
 kind: Rule